Arriving in La Sierra de Francia’s

 The most famous landmark in the region is the Santuario de Nuestra Señora de la Peña de Francia (from here on referred to simply as La Peña as I really can’t be bothered to write all that out every time).
 It is a Catholic Church and Sanctuary which sits atop the Peña de Francia, and is visible from many of the surrounding villages.
 Peña de Francia is the common term people use when referring to the monastery, although Peña actually simply means rocky hill.

-In the centre of the village is a small village square, home for the many celebrations held throughout the year, as well as a small museum that celebrates the local wildlife and the family history in the village.
+In the centre of the village is a small village square, home for the many celebrations held throughout the year and a small museum that celebrates the local wildlife and the family history in the village.
 However, the village’s claim to fame is the use of fossils in the buildings.
 In fact, it has its own fossil route and downloadable app, you can find out more about this soon in my post about the villages of Sierra de Francia.

 Watch the video of the walk